SectorLabs/django-postgres-extra/README.rst

 With seamless we mean that any features we add will work truly seamlessly.
 You should not have to manually modify your migrations to work with fields and objects provided by this package.

+NOTICE: This README is for the upcoming v2 release.
+See the `v1.x` branch for v1.x.

 Upgrade
 -------
 Upgrading from v1?
 Read the change log with new features and breaking changes.